nelliott-challenger/sh-prompt-wrangler/README.md

 2. Run `pnpm install`
 3. Run `pnpm run dev` -- this starts the dev server
 4. In the browser, navigate to the localhost URL output from the previous step.
+5. use `pnpm run test` to run unit tests

 ## Prompts